Using dynamic images for countdown timers and personalized content

 - Typical variables include email, name, date/time, customer ID, order ID, offer ID, etc.

 - The syntax of those merge tags is entirely up to you.
 It's typically dependent on the system that will be sending out the email or serving the landing page.
-This is exactly the same as using any other merge tag in the BEE builder.
+This is exactly the same as using any other merge tag in the builder.

 What syntax/characters can a Dynamic URL use?